lineus/site/test/stub/for_updating.md

 # withStatus
 <!-- Synopsis Start -->
-This Post has a status.
+This article has a status.
 <!-- Synopsis End -->

-## this really cool post has a status
+## this really cool article has a status

 And some *text* ~too~ !